 F3 General provisions

-No civil servant is entitled as of right to be absent on leave for the number of days leave for which he is eligible, or to receive any form of compensation if, owing to the exigencies of the Service, his annual leave allowance is curtailed.
-In practice however, unless there are very exceptional circumstances (eg emergencies or disasters) the full entitlement may be claimed.
+No civil servant is entitled as of right to be absent on leave for the number of days leave for which they are eligible, or to receive any form of compensation if, owing to the exigencies of the Service, their annual leave allowance is curtailed.
+In practice however, unless there are very exceptional circumstances (eg emergencies or disasters) the full entitlement may be claimed

 F4 Leave year

 The leave year is the year 1 April to 31 March.
 Records shall be kept of all annual leave taken.

 F6-F7 – Applying for annual leave

 No civil servant may take annual leave without prior permission.
 An application for leave should be submitted in the approved form to the Accounting Officer (or other appropriate person authorised by the Accounting Officer), at least 10 days before the date of the first day of leave requested.

 F7 Leave allowance use

 Civil servants should be encouraged to take their full leave allowance and, subject to official requirements, should be allowed some measure of selection of the period to be taken as leave, though they cannot claim to take leave at any particular period of the year.